 Microsoft launches Fara-7B, an agentic Qwen model that solves tasks in ~16 steps

-Microsoft rolled out Fara‑7B this week, branding it as an “agentic” model designed to handle computer‑based tasks.
-The system rests on Qwen2.5‑VL‑7B, a visual‑language backbone that Microsoft has fine‑tuned with a supervised regime.
-Behind the scenes, the company generated roughly 145 000 synthetic trajectories using its Magentic‑One framework, then fed those examples into the model.
+When Microsoft announced Fara-7B this week, I was surprised to see it billed as an “agentic” model that can actually run computer-based tasks.
+Under the hood it runs on Qwen2.5-VL-7B, a visual-language core that the team has fine-tuned with a supervised approach.
+To teach it, they apparently cranked out about 145 000 synthetic trajectories using their Magentic-One framework and then fed those examples straight into the model.

 Microsoft says the model finishes tasks in about 16 steps on average, which is far fewer than many comparable systems.
 The model is trained on 145,000 synthetic trajectories generated through the Magentic-One framework and is built on Qwen2.5-VL-7B with supervised fine-tuning.
 The company positions Fara-7B as an everyday computer-use agent that can search, summarise, fill forms, manage accounts, book tickets, shop online, compare prices and find jobs or real estate listings.